 Every once in a while a research question sticks with us.
-A while ago we received a request from a patron looking into a family story that had been passed down for years.
+A few months ago we received a request from a patron looking into a bit of family lore that had been passed down for years.
 She referred to the story as the “Cream Puff Murder.”
 This did not ring any bells with our staff, but we were definitely intrigued by murder and sweet treats!

-After a bit of digging in the local papers, we found the story of Hattie Oakley and her victims: Henry Cassavant and Almand Vadeboncouer.
+After digging in the local papers, we found the story of Hattie Oakley and her victims: Henry Cassavant and Almand Vadeboncoeur.
 This is a story of love, jealousy, and sweet revenge that ended with murder in Woonsocket, Rhode Island in 1916.

-Later that evening, Mr. Cassavant became violently ill.
-He even had to leave his date at the theatre and return home.
+Later that evening, Mr. Cassavant became violently ill, leaving his date behind at the theatre to return home.
 Luckily his doctor suspected poisoning and was able to administer proper treatment.
-Mr. Vadeboncouer was not so fortunate.
+Mr. Vadeboncoeur was not so fortunate.
 Only eating one of the treats, his symptoms did not point so clearly toward poisoning.
-Mr. Vadeboncouer’s doctor treated him for a stomach bug and his wife was told to call the doctor back if his condition worsened.
+Mr. Vadeboncoeur’s doctor treated him for a stomach bug and his wife was told to call the doctor back if his condition worsened.
 The doctor returned at 11pm that same night and Vadeboncouer died shortly after.

 Ms. Oakley was a widow and mother of a teenage girl, her husband had died about a year in to their marriage.
-Cassavant was a single man in his 30s working as a carpenter and she and Mr. Cassavant had been seeing each other.
+Henry Cassavant was a single man in his 30s working as a carpenter and the two had been seeing each other.
 Ms. Oakley considered herself engaged to Mr. Cassavant, though no mention of an official engagement was discovered in our research.

 Prior to the deadly delivery, Mr. Cassavant mentioned to Ms. Oakley that he had eaten homemade cream puffs made by another woman.
 He had also been out to the theatre and to dinner with her.
-Ms. Oakley allegedly tried to discover the name of the other woman.
+Ms. Oakley allegedly tried to discover the name of the other love interest.
 Though she denied any jealousy or a hard feeling toward Mr. Cassavant’s other woman it would seem Ms. Oakley attempted to pin the poisoning on her.
 She also insisted that she loved Mr. Cassavant proving that she would not do him harm.
-Though he survived the attempted murder, Mr. Cassavant was paralyzed as a result of the poisoning.
+He survived the attempted murder, but Mr. Cassavant was paralyzed as a result of the poisoning.

-On January 31, 1916 Ms. Oakley, age 39, was arrested on two charges: causing the death of Armand Vadeboncouer and the attempted murder of Henry Cassavant.
+On January 31, 1916 Ms. Oakley, age 39, was arrested on two charges: causing the death of Armand Vadeboncoeur and the attempted murder of Henry Cassavant.

 Oakley’s lawyer, Mr. Carpenter, insisted that she was either innocent or could not possibly be of sound mind: